Sawney Bean, one of the most terrifying figures in English folklore, may actually just be a product of anti-Scot propaganda.

 The Birth Of The Beans

-The man known as Alexander Sawney Bean was born in the late 1300s near Edinburgh.
-Some accounts list him as a tanner, others as a hedger and a ditcher.
-Nevertheless, all agree that he left these early trades behind upon meeting the woman who would go on to become his wife.
+The man known as Alexander Sawney Bean was born in the late 1500s near Edinburgh, Scotland, though very little is actually known about his early life.
+Some historical information lists Sawney Bean as a tanner by trade, others say he was as a hedger and a ditcher.
+Nevertheless, all accounts agree that he left these trades behind him when he met the woman who would go on to become his wife.

-Together, they retreated from society, confining themselves to a cave located in Ayrshire.
-Called Bennane Cave, this giant rock formation equipped with various tunnels spanned over a mile in depth, allowing ample space for the young couple to start and raise a family.
+Together, the family retreated from society, confining themselves to a cave located in Ayrshire.
+Called Bennane Cave, this giant rock formation was equipped with various tunnels spanned over a mile in dept which allowed ample space for the young couple to start and raise a family.

-The Bean clan grew quickly, with Sawney Bean’s wife birthing 14 little ones of her own.
-With ever-increasing mouths to feed and no real trade to fall back on, the patriarch turned to robbery and murder to make ends meet.
+The Bean clan grew quickly, with Sawney Bean’s wife eventually giving birth to 14 kids of her own.
+With ever-increasing mouths to feed and no real trade to fall back on, the patriarch Bean turned to robbery and murder to make ends meet.
+And it didn’t take long for his family to help him with his crimes.

 Working with his family to ambush lone travelers and local passersby, the Beans were now left with a mountain of bodies to dispose of, and so began the cannibalistic era of the Beans’ gruesome 25-year reign.

 Now butchering their kill, the family would survive on a high-protein diet of pickled and salted human remains.
-With its members growing stronger, the family grew larger, eventually housing 46 sons, daughters, grandsons, and granddaughters in their isolated cave, all of which were conceived through incest.
+As time went on, the family continued to grow and now on top of their 14 children, the cave eventually became home to 18 grandsons, and 14 granddaughters.
+The Bean family and their isolated cave living, eventually went to house a total 46 people, including sons, daughters, grandsons, and granddaughters, and all of which were conceived through incest.

-With what was essentially a small army to help him, Sawney Bean orchestrated ambushes with military precision, tracking and pouncing upon their victims before dragging their lifeless bodies back to the cave to be consumed.
+With what was essentially a small army to help him, Sawney Bean went on to orchestrate ambushes with military precision, tracking and pouncing upon their victims before dragging their lifeless bodies back to the cave to be consumed.

-With a list of missing persons growing by the day, and the occasional limb washing ashore down current, suspicions in the area began to arise.
-Still, no one ever thought to look toward Bennane Cave.
+With a list of missing persons growing by the day, and occasionally the family almost being exposed due to the occasional limbs washing ashore, suspicions in the area began to arise that something sinister was going on.
+Still, no one ever thought to look toward Bennane Cave or the Bean family.

-As many of the missing were travelers visiting the area, the local innkeepers were suspected of kidnapping, as they were the last to have seen the person in question, causing many keepers to abandon their inns for other occupations entirely.
+As the number of missing travelers visiting the area started to rise, the local innkeepers were suspected of kidnapping by authorities, as they were usually the last people to have seen the missing person in question.
+This questioning and fear of being accused of something they didn’t do caused several keepers to abandon their inns for other occupations entirely.

 The King Intervenes